 One of my favourite reds, Les Pierres Plates, is from a small vineyard down in Languedoc Roussillon (or Occitanie as it is known now) – it is delicious.

 If you had to pick one French dish that you enjoy the most, what would it be?

 I’m not sure if the French could really claim this as theirs, but a perfect meal for me would be a board of charcuterie and cheeses, pâté, fresh bread, butter, cornichons, and so on.
-I also love duck, so a nice ‘magret de canard’ with ‘gratin dauphinois’ always goes down well.
+I also love duck, so a nice ‘magret de canard’ with ‘gratin dauphinois’ goes down well, particularly in winter.

 When you have downtime at the weekend, or in the evenings, how do you like to spend it?